DougSalt/gpg/paper/paper.md

 Or, alternatively it can be placed in a sub-directory with the same name as the extension in the  same directory as the source for the NetLogo model if the extension is not to be used globally.
-So for instance, this extension is known as `gpg` so if the model `example.nlogo` was placed in the the directory `/data/models` the extension would have the path `/data/models/gpg/gpg.jar`.
+So for instance, this extension is known as `gpg` so if the model `example.nlogo` was placed in the directory `/data/models` the extension would have the path `/data/models/gpg/gpg.jar`.

 The extension is invoked in the NetLogo code by adding the keyword `gpg` to the extensions keyword beginning the NetLogo model code.

-## `gpg:command`
+## `gpg:cmd`

 This sets the path of the `gpg` command if the `gpg` command is not in `$PATH` for *nix system or `%PATH%` for Windows based systems.
 Its also allows the specification of additional parameters to `gpg`.
 This should not be needed.
-The only parameters that should require changing are the home directory containing the keyring
+The only parameters that should require changing are the home directory containing the keyring.
+However, this can also be done using `gpg:home`.
+This multiple way of achieving the same end is due to OS sensitivity over paths.  `gpg:home` provides an operating system agnostic method of specifying the keyring directory.
+However this does provide flexibility to replace the `gpg` command, wrap it, or replace it with something else.
+This may appear to be a security weakness, and indeed it is, but the choice of calling the program externally to NetLogo implies that this can be done without `gpg:cmd`.
+That is, it is easy to replace the `gpg` binary with something nefarious.
+This also applies to any non-static library that NetLogo makes use of.
+So, although not air-tight security, this does offer "reasonable" security.

-Some examples might be
+Some examples of the invocation of this command might be

 ```
-gpg:command "/usr/bin/gpg"
+gpg:cmd "/opt/gpg/bin/gpg"
 ```

 or

 ```
-gpg:command "
+gpg:cmd "gpg --
 ```

+Note, the state of execution string will persist, and not reset until the next invocation of `gpg:cmd`.
+The command can be cleared to default by using

+`gpg:cmd ""`

 ##  `gpg:home`
 ##  `gpg:open-with-passphrase`